Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Special forms of dual socle generators

 \subsection{Irreducibility for fixed Hilbert function in two variables.}

 Below we analyse local Artin Gorenstein algebras with Hilbert function $(1, 2, 2, \ldots )$.
-Such algebras are classified up to isomorphism in \cite{EliasVallaAlmostStretched}, but rather than such classification we need to know the geometry of their parameter space, which is analysed (among other such spaces) in \cite{iarrobino_punctual}.
+Such algebras are (in some cases) classified up to isomorphism in \cite{EliasVallaAlmostStretched}, but rather than such classification we need to know the geometry of their parameter space, which is analysed (among other such spaces) in \cite{iarrobino_punctual}.